sulu/sulu-docs/cookbook/extend-entities.rst

 .. warning::

-    If you override the entities you should provide a data migration script to avoid data lose.
+    If you override entities in an existing project, you need to migrate the existing data to avoid data loss.